Integrate Heap with Optimizely Web Experimentation

 Limitations of Autocapture

-Optimizely: [Experiment Name] = [Variation Name]format cannot be customized.No explicit "Experiment Viewed" event.
+Optimizely: <ExperimentName>and value is<VariationName>(a separate name/value pair, not a single concatenated string).
+The format cannot be customized.No explicit "Experiment Viewed" event.
 Autocapture attaches experiment data as properties on other events, not as a standalone event.
 Funnels cannot start from an experiment entry point without a separate event.

 No user profile properties.
 Experiment data is applied only at the event level.
 It does not appear in Heap's user profile view under